philou69/clean-code-php/README.md

 **[⬆ Retour au sommaire](#table-of-contents)**

 ### Don't use flags as function parameters
-### N'utilisez pas les indicateurs comme paramètres de fonction
+### Ne pas utiliser les indicateurs comme paramètres de fonction

 Flags tell your user that this function does more than one thing.
 Functions should do one thing.
 Split out your functions if they are following different code paths based on a boolean.
-Les indictateurs signalent à vos utilisateurs que vos fonctions font plus q'une seule action.
+Les indicateurs signalent à vos utilisateurs que vos fonctions font plus q'une seule action.
 Les fonctions ne doivent avoir qu'une seule action.
-Faites plusieurs fonctions si elles executtent différentes actions en fonction d'un booléan
+Faites plusieurs fonctions si elles executent différentes actions en fonction d'un booléan

 **Bad:**